 Sadly, in 1949, Henry Strimple took his own life at the age of 22.
 It is difficult to know how Olga went on after such a tragedy.
 Her poems, paintings, and continued love for her family are evidence that she did in fact move forward.
 Like Snow Storm, Olga, the chief of her own tribe, persevered.

 May I not wail and toss

 That please the passerby.

 In March 2009, Olga Strimple was honored by the Chancellor’s Commission in the Status of Women with the Legendary Women of UNO Award.
-I was overwhelmed by the number of poems, paintings, drawings, and other artistry provided by her family, not to mention the number of family members in attendance.
-I met Olga’s great-granddaughter, who bears her name.
-She told me she knows Olga through her poetry, much like I do.
+The number of poems, paintings, drawings, and other artistry provided by her family, not to mention the number of family members in attendance was overwhelming.
+Olga’s great-granddaughter, who bears her name, said that she knows Olga through her poetry.
 Olga’s great grandson, Victor, spoke eloquently for the family as he accepted Olga’s award.
-A single cliché swam through my mind: “The apple does not fall far from the tree.”
+A single cliché comes to mind: “The apple does not fall far from the tree.”